Mindfulness-Based Stress Reduction for Teens

 The video (above), “Into Light”, features four teens who successfully use mindfulness to help battle depression.

 Who can you tell about this course?
+Share the link to this page!

 MORE FROM MINDFUL KINDFUL YOUNIVERSITY: